Planning guidance and advice notes

 - Flood Risk Standing Advice for lower risk applications

-Local Development Plan Guidance
+Local Development Plan guidance

 We have a duty to cooperate with planning authorities in the preparation of Local Development Plans.
-To support this role we have published the following guidance and advice.

 - Local Development Plans Evidence Gathering Resource Pack for Planning Authorities Part One: Overview Document